 In Africa, the beet plant is grown mainly in South Africa and Kenya during the cooler summer months, with its availability being highest between February and August.

-Beets we know today originated in the middle ages from a plant called sea-beet (Beta vulgaris ).
+Beetroot we know today originated in the middle ages from a plant called sea-beet (Beta vulgaris ).
 Originally only the leaves were used because the roots were small and under-developed.
-In about 200 SD, the first documented evidence of Beets with better developed roots appeared in Roman literature, and about 100 years later, evidence of Beets being eaten as a delicacy began to appear..
+In about 200 SD, the first documented evidence of Beets with better developed roots appeared in Roman literature, and about 100 years later, evidence of Beets being eaten as a delicacy began to appear.

-In Africa, Beets are largely consumed after being boiled, with a little bit of salt and butter.
+In Africa, Beetroot is largely consumed after being boiled, with a little bit of salt and butter.
 Other uses include boiling and mashing into a soup, and including them in a salad.

-Medicinally beets help to reduce blood pressure.
+Medicinally beetroot help to reduce blood pressure.
 They are also a natural laxative and can prevent cancers due to the high level of anti-oxidants they contain.